 2022-2023 Important Bus Information

 - Route information for the upcoming school year will be emailed toward the end of August this year.
 Information will not be distributed at school registration as it was the past few years.
 If you do not receive a route information email by August 22, 2022, call the Transportation Department to get your information.
 Please do not wait until the last minute.

 - Please be sure your email address is up to date.
 We encourage you to utilize this service to quickly receive your student's most current route information.
 Bus route information is always subject to change and frequently does change before school begins due to large numbers of late additions and changes.

-- If you live within 1½ mile of your student's school, your student may not be eligible for bus transportation due to state statute.
-There is still the possibility you could receive bus transportation to an eligible sitter address, but you must act prior to the sitter deadline of August 14, 2020 to have the greatest chance of receiving an alternate stop.
+- If you live within 1.5 miles of your student's school, your student may not be eligible for bus transportation due to state statute.
+There is still the possibility you could receive bus transportation to an eligible sitter address, but you must act prior to the sitter deadline of August 5, 2022 to have the greatest chance of receiving an alternate stop.

-- If your student rides Sunrise, please make sure you verify the Sunrise information postcard you will receive in mid-August 2020.
+- If your student rides Sunrise, please make sure you verify the Sunrise information on the postcard you will receive in mid-August 2022.
 If you discover errors, please call the Transportation Department for clarification and further instructions on how to correct the information before school starts.

 - If you move over the summer, please contact the Welcome Center for instructions on how to complete an address change.
 Address changes must be done in person at the Welcome Center or your child's school and cannot be done over the phone by the Transportation Department.

 - Rockford Public Schools is currently hiring Bus Drivers and Crossing Guards.
 If you are interested in working with us, please call the Transportation Department at 815-966-3706 for more information.